 PCTFREE to 20% prevents the total amount of free space from dropping to 5% of the block, but allows 50% of the block to be free.

-The following DML statements can increase free space in data blocks:
+Some DML statements can increase free space in data blocks.

 UPDATE statements that either update existing values to smaller values or increase existing values and force a row to migrate